-Metria Innovation, Inc. was founded in 2008 by Armstrong, Kusik and Barrows to commercialize Moire Phase Tracking, the disruptive application of optical moire patterns to the challenge of single-camera 3D sensing.
+Metria Innovation, Inc. was founded in 2008 by Armstrong, Kusik and Barrows to commercialize Moiré Phase Tracking (MPT), the disruptive application of optical moiré patterns to the challenge of single-camera 3D sensing.
 With funding from private investors, NIH and other sources, Metria’s founders have developed the MPT technology from proof of principle through prototype testing to commercial application.
-Today, MPT technology has been validated for motion capture at Movement Performance Institute, in Los Angeles, Ca., and the motion tracking system is running on six MRI scanners in the US and Germany.
+Today, MPT technology has been validated for motion capture at Movement Performance Institute, in Los Angeles, Ca., and MPT motion tracking systems are running on more than a dozen MRI scanners in the US, Europe and Japan.

 Robert Barrows – Senior Engineer